stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 ### Render Loop

-The final piece in the new framework is a new render loop component that takes advantage of the scheduling functionality in the executor framework:
+The final piece of the new framework is a render loop that takes advantage of the scheduling functionality in the executor framework:

 ```java
 public class RenderLoop {